anasvhora284/stock_report_v2/doc/developer_insight.md

 1. Configuration ID is passed from menu to client action
 2. Client action loads the OWL component with configuration context
 3. Component fetches configuration details from backend
-4. Component calls the backend to get product data
+4. Component calls the backend to get product data with pagination parameters
+5. Backend retrieves data using optimized SQL queries
-5. Data is processed and transformed for display
+6. Data is processed and transformed for display
-6. Component renders the matrix view
+7. Component renders the matrix view
-7. User interactions trigger client-side filtering and UI updates
+8. User interactions trigger client-side filtering or server-side pagination

-### Performance Considerations
+### Asynchronous Operations

-- The module uses efficient filtering on the client side to avoid unnecessary server requests
-- The backend fetches all required data in a single call
-- Image URLs are constructed directly rather than loading binary content
-- The matrix is generated only once during initial load, then cached
+The module handles asynchronous operations for better user experience:

+1. **Loading States**:
+   - Shows a loading spinner during data fetching
+   - Prevents UI interaction during loading

+2. **Debounced Search**:
+   - Delays search requests to prevent excessive server calls
+   - Resets pagination when searching

+3. **Error Handling**:
+   - Proper error notifications
+   - Graceful UI degradation on error

-### Extension Points
+## Extension Points

 1. **Adding New Filters**:
    - Extend the `applyFilters` method in the JavaScript component